 MnDOT Technical Certification

-This is a three day introductory course taught both in the classroom and in the lab.
+This is an introductory course taught both in the classroom/virtually and in the lab.
+There will be one day of classroom instruction (in person or virtually) and one scheduled time slot for the lab portion.
 It covers aspects of aggregate production and quality control testing.
 Subjects include: prospecting for aggregate, crushing and stockpiling, aggregate blending, process control, and effects of non-complying aggregate on construction.
 Test topics include aggregate sampling, splitting, gradations, aggregate specific gravity, moisture, spall identification, percent crushing, and other aggregate durability and quality tests.
 This course includes a hands-on performance review.
 This is done during the lab.

 There is currently no level 2 or recertification course for aggregate production.

 Options include Bituminous Plant 1 and Bituminous Plant 2.
 Recertification is also available for levels 1 & 2.

 All Bituminous Plant courses will be held 100% live online, Bit Plant 1 will also have a hands on performance review in the field TBD.

 Subjects to be covered are the following test procedures: Maximum Specific gravity (Rice Test), Air voids, and bulk specific gravity as determined from Marshall specimens demo and explanation of Gyratory specimens and compacted pavement cores, extraction and gradation of salvaged-asphaltic aggregate (RAP), and the Tensile Strength Ratio (TSR-Lottman) test.

 Bituminous Mix Design requirements and working ranges specified by MnDOT specifications.
 It also covers subjects such as blending aggregates and recycled mixture design.
 There will be a day of lab work as well as four days in the classroom.
 This course prepares the student for doing MnDOT Trial Mix Design submittals.